Burns Leadership Consulting

 In Your Own Words

-What is the single most important business challenge your organization needs to solve in the next 90 days?
-Think about what keeps you up at night and what it is costing you to leave it unresolved.
+What is the most significant challenge your organization needs to address in the next 90 days?
+Describe it in business terms, not leadership terms.
+What is it costing you to leave it where it is?

 No shared clarityFully aligned